Mellanox/nvidia-k8s-ipam/README.md

 ## Limitations

-* Deleting an IP Pool from config map while there are pods scheduled on nodes with IPs from deleted Pool, deleting these pods will fail (CNI CMD DEL fails)
 * Before removing a node from cluster, drain all workloads to ensure proper cleanup of IPs on node.
 * IP Block allocated to a node with Gateway IP in its range will have one less IP than what defined in perNodeBlockSize, deployers should take this into account.
-* IPv6 not supported
-* Allocating Multiple IPs per interface is not supported
 * Defining multiple IP Pools while supported, was not thoroughly testing

 ## Contributing